lhami/sensometrics-r-tutorial-2024/docs/04-ggplot2-extensions.md

 <img src="04-ggplot2-extensions_files/figure-html/you can see saved ggplots by calling the variable-1.png" width="672" style="display: block; margin: auto;" />

 *And* we can still change up many of the elements by adding additional elements, although you're likely to get some weird warning messages *and* some silent errors.
+(The `ggrepel` error message is actually just because there are too many `geom_text_repel()` labels close-together in a small plots, because expanding `xlim()` crowds everything in the center of the plot.)

 ```r